-In 2017, we further enhanced the performance orientation of our pay program by introducing performancecontingent options as 25% of our officers' long-term incentive mix.
-These performance-contingent options are earned only if we achieve rigorous long-term goals related to NUPLAZID revenue, pimavanserin development, and other research and development efforts.
-The milestones may be achieved between 2018 - 2023, with a decreasing number points or zero points earned for achievement in later years.
-Up to 38 possible points may be earned and achieving certain point thresholds results in options being earned.
-The milestones represent diversified business and development strategies, not all of which are expected to come to fruition.
+Performance-Based Stock Options.
+Performance-based options provide the benefits described above and also provide additional alignment with the Company's long-term strategic goals.
+Performance-based options are earned only if the Company achieves rigorous long-term goals related to NUPLAZID revenue, pimavanserin development, and other research and development efforts (as discussed in further detail below).
+The goals may be achieved between 2019 and 2023, with a decreasing number points (or no points) earned for achievement in later years.
+Up to 44 possible points may be earned, and achieving certain point thresholds results in options being earned.
+The goals represent diversified business and development strategies, not all of which are expected to come to fruition.
 As such, we consider achievement of all goals to be highly unlikely and the achievement of the points required to earn target and maximum level payouts to represent very strong and truly outstanding performance, respectively.
+There is a minimum vesting period of two years on all earned awards.

-Performance Option Earn Out Schedule
+Performan ice Option Earn Out Schedule

-Total Points Earned Awards Earned (% Target)
+Total Points Awards Earned

+Earned (% Target)

 <4 0%

 4 50%

 8 75%

 12 100%

 15 125%

 18 150%

 21 175%

-≥24 200%
+□24 200%